nationalarchives/tdr-design-documentation/README.md

 #### P.O.C. design decisions:

 Upload:
+Same as MVP, expcept
-- Unlike MVP, we will not offer to resume or view history on dashboard
+- We will not offer to resume or view history on dashboard
 - Free text input field for series ID

 Processing:
-- Processing starts with the upload of the first file
-- Upload and Processing run parallel
-- To show progress in a progressbar (with percentage) is possible
-- To display the time remaining to the user is not feasible (because it depends on e.g. how many other users are uploading files at the same time)
+Same as MVP, expcept
 - If there is a fail,  the user has to start again
-- Unlike MVP, we will not capture any additional data
+- We will not capture any additional data

 Transfer:
 - The user only needs to confirm his/her selection of records before transferring